 - The Army bans extremist, indecent, racist and sexist tattoos no matter where they are on the body.

-- Soldiers with a previously approved memo allowing tattoos on their hands or necks will not violate current policy.
+Soldiers with a previously approved tattoo memos do not violate current policy.

 Army Religious Garments Regulations